South East England - public access to military areas

 Access restrictions

-Cycling and equestrian use is restricted to appropriate rights of way only.
+Cycling and equestrian use is restricted to appropriate public rights of way only.
 Please do not stray off these routes.

 Access opportunities

-Public access is always permitted along all public rights of way within both training areas.
-Open access on foot is allowed in areas within the managed access symbol on the Ordnance Survey Explorer maps.
-This access is subject to the terms and conditions of the Aldershot and District military byelaws, which are displayed at the principal access points onto the training areas.
-Do not interrupt any military training activities and please observe the conditions of the byelaws all times.
+Wider access on foot is permitted in areas within the managed access symbol on the Ordnance Survey Explorer maps.
+This pedestrian access is subject to the terms and conditions of the Aldershot and district military byelaws, which are displayed at the principal access points onto the training areas.

 There are parking areas and lay-bys on the periphery of the training areas for use by the public and the military.
 Please do not obstruct vehicular access onto the training areas.